ARTICLE I – NAME

 The principal place of business shall be the State of Ohio; members may reside elsewhere.

 ARTICLE III – OBJECT

-The Corporation is organized under the provisions of the Ohio Non-Profit Corporation Code for the following purposes: To create a state and national political party; to assist party members in winning election to state and federal congressional or other office; to form and direct political policy to be brought to congressional or other offices by party members elected to those offices.
+The Corporation is organized under the provisions of the Ohio Non-Profit Corporation Code and as a federal 527 political party for the following purposes: To create a state and national political party; to assist party members in winning election to state and federal congressional or other office; to form and direct political policy to be brought to congressional or other offices by party members elected to those offices.

 ARTICLE IV – MEMBERSHIP

 Membership is accomplished by making application, payment of dues to the Membership Committee, State or Regional officer and acceptance by the applicant of the Bylaws and Standing Rules of FPA.
 All members of FPA are considered active members who have paid their dues during current calendar year.